vakila/selfie-cam/README.md

 1) Fork this Repository
 2) In your fork, go to `Settings > Pages`
 3) Select `GitHub Pages` as the source.
-4) Go to the `Actions` tab and enable workflows (they were disable because this repo was forked)
+4) Go to the `Actions` tab and enable workflows (they were disabled because this repo was forked)
 5) Find the `Deploy static content to Pages` action and manually `run workflow` to trigger it
 	- Note: Future runs of this workflow can be automatically triggered by pushing code changes to your repo
 6) When the workflow is complete, visit `https://[your-username].github.io/selfie-cam`